Distributive-Network/PythonMonkey/README.md

 - Make writing code in either JS or Python a developer preference
 - Use JavaScript libraries from Python
 - Use Python libraries from JavaScript
-- Same process runs both JS and Python VMs - no serialization, pipes, etc
+- The same process runs both JavaScript and Python VirtualMachines - no serialization, pipes, etc
+- Python Lists and Dicts behave as Javacript Arrays and Objects, and vice-versa, fully adapting to the given context.

 ### Data Interchange
-- Strings share immutable backing stores whenever possible (when allocating engine choses UCS-2 or Latin-1 internal string representation) to keep memory consumption under control, and to make it possible to move very large strings between JS and Python library code without memory-copy overhead.
+- Strings share immutable backing stores whenever possible (when allocating engine choses UCS-2 or Latin-1 internal string representation) to keep memory consumption under control, and to make it possible to move very large strings between JavaScript and Python library code without memory-copy overhead.
 - TypedArrays share mutable backing stores.
-- JS objects are represented by Python dicts
+- JS objects are represented by Python dicts through a Dict subclass for optimal compatibility.
+Similarly for JS arrays and Python lists.
 - JS Date objects are represented by Python datetime.datetime objects
 - Intrinsics (boolean, number, null, undefined) are passed by value
 - JS Functions are automatically wrapped so that they behave like Python functions, and vice-versa
-- Python Lists are represented by JS true Arrays
+- Python Lists are represented by JS true arrays and support all Array methods through a JS API Proxy.
+Similarly for Python Dicts and JS objects.

 ### Roadmap
 - [done] JS instrinsics coerce to Python intrinsics